Nigerian chess master Tunde Onakoya broke the Guinness World Record by playing 60 hours in Times Square.

 nigerain-chess-champion

-“Tunde Onakoya, a 29-year-old Nigerian chess champion, started the remarkable sixty-hour chess marathon in Times Square and finished it at 12:40 a.m. on April 20.
-Onakoya and American chess champion Shawn Martinez competed under the Guinness World Record format, with each player getting five minutes off for every hour of play.
-Onakoya was able to interact with the Nigerians and New Yorkers who had come to support him during these often crowded stops, sometimes even dancing with them. “
+“Tunde Onakoya, a 29-year-old Nigerian chess champion, began the extraordinary sixty-hour chess marathon in Times Square, concluding at 12:40 a.m. on April 20.
+Onakoya played under the Guinness World Record format, allowing five minutes’ rest for every hour played, and also had to contend with American chess champion Shawn Martinez, who competed against him.
+During these often harried stops, Onakoya managed to engage — even dance — with the Nigerians and New Yorkers who turned out to support him. “

-If Guinness World Records confirms that this marathon beats the previous record of 56 hours, 9 minutes, and 37 seconds, Onakoya will become the new record holder.
-A subject near and dear to Onakoya’s heart, the marathon was a component of a $1 million fundraising campaign for African children’s education.
+If Guinness World Records determines that this marathon surpasses the previous record of 56 hours, 9 minutes and 37 seconds, Onakoya will be the new world record holder.
+A cause close to Onakoya’s heart, the marathon was part of a $1 million fund-raising campaign for the education of African children.

 nigerain-chess-champion